newshadowk/NetRpc/README.md

 NetRpc provide **RabbitMQ**/**Grpc**/**Http** Channels to connect, each one has different advantages.
 * **RabbitMQ** provide load balance, queue feature.
 * **Grpc** use http2, provide all http2 advantages.
-* **Http** use webapi, also provide swagger interface.
+* **Http** use webapi, also provide swagger api.

-All channels use uniform contract interface, so easily to switch channel without modify service implement.
+All channels use uniform contract, so easily to switch channel without modify service implement.

 ![Alt text](all.png)